Once delegates have collected their name tags they can help themselves to refreshments and interact with our sponsors and other attendees.

 Ziannah Pasion, regulatory affairs and sales specialist at EPY

-The global chemical sector stands at a defining crossroads.
-Pressured by climate goals, geopolitical uncertainty, and disruptive technologies, the industry must evolve faster and smarter.
-This high-level panel brings together trailblazers from across the value chain to explore how resilience, sustainability, and breakthrough innovation can power the next era of chemical transformation.
+The chemical industry faces a defining moment, navigating climate goals, disruptive technologies, and global uncertainty.
+This panel brings together leaders from across the value chain to explore how resilience, sustainability, and innovation are reshaping the sector.

 ● Overview of the Treaty Process